McIndi/mast.installer/mast/installer/files/contrib/templates/contributing.md

 ## Running tests

-This is not a user-facing feature yet.
-We are working on making our tests public, please bear with us while we make the transition.
+The tests can be run with the utility `test-mast.bat -A`.